Does Nair Cause Cancer? Understanding Potential Risk

-When it comes to hair removal, not all products are as effective as others.
+When it comes to hair removal, not all products are effective as others.
 Some of the more popular options include hair removal creams such as Nair.

 While the makers of Nair state that irritation is unlikely and the health risks are minimal, is this actually the case?